asterus21/helpCompiler/readme.md

 > [!IMPORTANT]
 > The order of lines is important!

-Thus, the first line represents a path to a build, the second one must follow to the commercial licenses list header file, while the second must lead to the User's Manual repository where the main script is given.
+Thus, the first line represents a path to a build, the second one must follow to the commercial licenses list header file, while the third line must lead to the User's Manual repository where the main script is given.